piroor/treestyletab/README.md

   * The command is fundamentally unrelated to the context: "what command do you want to invoke for the tab?"
   * If you need to change TST's options too frequently on your daily use, something wrong.
 For example, a failure auto-detection of TST for your action's context.
 I believe that such a problem should be fixed on TST side like improvements of auto-detection, instead of providing easy way for workaround.

-  If you really need to access TST's options page very frequently due to some reasons, as a workaround you can bookmark the page, with these steps:
+  If you really need to access TST's options page very frequently due to some reasons, as a workaround you can bookmark the page with the URL `ext+treestyletab:options`.
+It allows you to open the options page in a tab.

-  1. Go to `about:debugging`.
-  2. Find the "Internal UUID" of Tree Style Tab.
-It should be an UUID like `XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX`.
-  3. Create a new blank bookmark, and set its URL as `moz-extension://XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX/options/options.html#!`.
-The UUID is TST's internal UUID.

-  Then you can open the options page in a tab.
   </details>
 * <details><summary>Auto hide of the sidebar</summary>